-I had the opportunity to visit my parents in PNG this summer, and it was an awesome trip.
+I had the opportunity to visit my parents in Papua New Guinea this summer, and it was an awesome trip.
 It gave me a chance to clear my head and get away from the constant stream of information and distraction that is so baked into life as an American technologist.
 It also gave me a chance to get a perspective on what missionary life is like.

 One example of life overseas being just straight hard work is the sheer amount of moving that is involved.
 First, you have to pack up your entire American life.
 Every.
 Single.
 Thing.
 All your books, clothes, cars, shoes, plates, food and everything has to be dealt with in some fashion.